|Celebrating Strawberry Season|

 Happy first full day of summer (for those of us in the northern hemisphere)!
 Hope you enjoyed your solstice yesterday.

 I love serendipity.
 What’s not to love when you get the right answer without even knowing the question?
 I’d wanted to make a strawberry salad for some time, since Live Earth Farm, our CSA, is renowned for its strawberries.
 I wanted salty feta cheese and a variety of bitter and neutral greens to contrast with the sweet flavor of the strawberries.
 The spinach and arugula that were on our list to receive last week seemed perfect.
+However, life is not always predictable, especially when dealing with small scale local farming and Mother Nature.
+Oh, the irony of having an actual use for the promised arugula (which my husband says tastes like dirt), and not having it in the fridge.
+And yet, digging a little deeper (literally, in the vegetable drawer), I found a reasonable substitute from past weeks.

 |Add as Many Strawberries as You Like|

-Most strawberry salads ingredients are similar: mixed greens, strawberries, nuts, and cheese.
+Ingredients in most strawberry salads are similar: mixed greens, strawberries, nuts, and cheese.
 However, all sorts of dressings are paired with strawberry salad.
 Many contain significant amounts of vinegar and oil.
 Some are simply vinaigrettes with no strawberries at all.
 I wanted one that was mostly strawberries and naturally sweet with slight balsamic vinegar and even slighter salt notes.
 I used walnut oil because it’s lightly flavored.
 You might prefer almond or even olive oil.
 If your strawberries aren’t very sweet, you might want to increase the amount of agave.
 You could also substitute honey, which is a bit less sweet and harder to mix in.
 Lemon juice is key because its sourness compliments the sweet.
 You might substitute lime juice if you have it on hand.

 |Salad Before Dressing|